May at the double as England down Ireland in Nations Cup - RFI

 Twickenham (United Kingdom) (AFP)

-Jonny May scored two tries as England once again proved too strong for Ireland in an 18-7 Autumn Nations Cup win at Twickenham on Saturday.
+Jonny May scored two tries, including a spectacular solo effort, as England once again proved too strong for Ireland in an 18-7 Autumn Nations Cup win at Twickenham on Saturday.

-England's fourth victory in a row over Ireland meant the Six Nations champions had won both their opening two Pool A matches.
+England's fourth victory in a row over Ireland meant they also had won both their opening two Pool A matches.

-England dominated the opening 40 minutes but still only led 12-0 at half-time thanks to dashing wing May's double, with one try converted by captain Owen Farrell -- the son of Ireland coach Andy Farrell.
+Six Nations champions England dominated the opening 40 minutes but still only led 12-0 at half-time thanks to dashing wing May's double, with one try converted by captain Owen Farrell.

-But two Owen Farrell penalties early in the second half at a once again eerily quiet Twickenham, with this match being played behind closed doors because of the coronavirus, gave England breathing space.
+But two Farrell penalties early in the second half at a once again eerily quiet Twickenham, with this match being played behind closed doors because of the coronavirus, gave England, last year's losing World Cup finalists, breathing space.

-By the time Ireland replacement Jacob Stockdale scored a 73rd-minute converted try, England had the game won after their defence had repeatedly denied the Irish a score.
+By the time Ireland replacement Jacob Stockdale scored a 73rd-minute converted try, England had the game won thanks to resolute defence that saw their pack win several turnover penalties.

-May is now among England's best all-time wings with Saturday's double giving him an impressive record of 31 tries in 59 Tests.

-Asked if it felt odd to be called an England great, May told Amazon Prime: "Yes, it does sound strange.
-I just focus on the process, keep working hard on my game."
+May has now scored 31 tries in 59 Tests, with only retired wing Rory Underwood (49 tries in 85 Tests) ahead of him in England's all-time list of try-scorers.

+"He's right up there –- he's 30 and he's still improving," England coach Eddie Jones told reporters when asked how highly he regarded May's finishing ability.

 Both teams kicked off on the back of decisive home pool wins, England thrashing Georgia 40-0 in a dour, forward-dominated display last week when Ireland overwhelmed Wales 32-9.

-Ireland, however, were without injured veteran fly-half and captain Johnny Sexton, with Ross Byrne at No 10, while Jamison Gibson-Park kept vastly experienced scrum-half Conor Murray on the bench.
+Ireland, however, were without injured veteran fly-half and captain Johnny Sexton, with Ross Byrne at No 10.

-It was the first time that neither Murray nor Sexton had started for Ireland since 2011.

-Meanwhile, England coach Eddie Jones opted to deploy a back-row of No 8 Bully Vunipola and flankers Tom Curry and Sam Underhill for only the second time since last year's World Cup final defeat by South Africa.
+Meanwhile Jamison Gibson-Park kept vastly experienced scrum-half Conor Murray on the bench, with lock James Ryan captaining Ireland for the first time.

+"They (England) did a job on us, they controlled the defensive side of their game, disrupted our ball and made us play with slow ball," he said.

+"Some of that stuff out there is priceless for us –- we will learn a lot from playing against a really good side, that valuable experience of dealing with pressure."

-A scrappy start saw England decline several kickable penalties before their tactic of opting for attacking line-outs was rewarded in the 17th minute.
+England declined several early kickable penalties before their tactic of opting for attacking line-outs was rewarded in the 17th minute.

-England lock Maro Itoje, who had a fine game, won set-piece ball near Ireland's line and fly-half Farrell's well-judged cross-kick saw a leaping May out-jump Ireland full-back Hugo Keenan for a try in the right corner.
+Maro Itoje, who impressed at lock, won set-piece ball near Ireland's line and fly-half Farrell's well-judged cross-kick saw a leaping May out-jump Ireland full-back Hugo Keenan for a try in the right corner.

-Farrell missed the conversion but seven minutes later England had more than doubled their lead thanks to a brilliant solo score by May.
+Farrell missed the conversion but seven minutes later England were celebrating a brilliant solo score by May.

 Ireland over-threw a line-out on England's 22 and the ball came out on the left to May.